NASA-PDS/peppi/README.md

       }
     }
 ```
-([More information is available](https://modelcontextprotocol.io/quickstart/user#installing-the-filesystem-server).)
 Once you've started Claude Desktop, you can enter requests like

 - "Find Mars data"
 - "Find calibrated Mars data"
 - "Find Mercury data from the year 2020 only"
 - Etc.

 ## Code of Conduct